 - 1/2 cup heavy cream Let this stand at room temp for 10 mins before pouring

 For the Frosting:

 - 1 tsp vanilla

-- Mix up the dough: In a medium mixing bowl, mix together all ingredients, except flour.
-Whisk until just combined, then stir in the flour.
+- Mix up the dough: In a medium mixing bowl, whisk together all the wet ingredients well.
+Stir in the flour.
 The dough will be sticky and shaggy (see photos below).
 Cover loosely with plastic wrap or a kitchen towel and let rest for 2 hours on the kitchen counter (or a warm ish place).
 After two hours, cover the bowl tightly with plastic wrap (don't press the plastic wrap against the dough – it needs room to grow) and refrigerate for at least 4 hours or up to 5 days.

 - Bake: Once the cinnamon rolls have risen, pour the heavy cream over and between them.
 Bake for 24-28 minutes, or until a cooking thermometer inserted into the center of one of the rolls registers 185℉.
 The tops of the rolls will have lightly browned.
 Prepare frosting while the rolls bake.